 Maintaining proper fluid balance during pregnancy can be a challenge.
-The reason is simple: Symptoms caused by the hormonal and physical changes of pregnancy speed up the loss of fluids and electrolytes.
+The reason is simple: symptoms caused by the hormonal and physical changes of pregnancy speed up the loss of fluids and electrolytes.
 When we lose fluids and electrolytes too quickly, we become dehydrated.

 The body’s increased water needs during pregnancy add to the challenge of maintaining fluid balance.
 For instance, a majority of the maternal weight is water.
 Normally, there are about 5-6 liters of water in the body.
 During pregnancy, this can increase to as much as 9 liters.
 Expecting mothers also produce higher blood volume (which requires more water) to help send nutrients to the developing baby.

 While dehydration and pregnancy is a scary combination, you can prepare by learning the many signs of dehydration.
-Once you recognize these symptoms, you can focus on addressing the dehydration as quickly as possible to avoid any complications.
+Once you recognize these signs, you can focus on addressing the dehydration as quickly as possible to avoid any complications.

 - Dizziness and fainting

 - Maternal overheating — an increased risk of increased body temperature while pregnant

 - Tiredness and fatigue